Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Results and Discussions

+The entangled electrons also induce two magnetic components $m_z$ and $m_x$ in the $F_2$ region when they tunnel into this region.
+The $m_z$ component is superimposed on the original magnetic moment produced by the exchange field $h_2$, and the $m_x$ component is influenced by the exchange field $h_2$.
+We show in figure~\ref{Fig.9} the spatial profiles of $m_x$, $f_3$ and the imaginary part of $f_0$ and $f_1$ in two cases $h_2/E_F$=0.105 and 0.205, which correspond to two particular points C and D in figure~\ref{Fig.8} (a).
+We can see that the pattern configurations of $f_3$ and $f_0$ in the $F_2$ region will be reversed when $h_2/E_F$ increases from 0.105 to 0.205.
+This behavior gives rise to the change of $m_x$ in the $F_2$ region.
+Meanwhile, we find that $f_1$ changes slightly in the ferromagnetic region, which can be manifested through the ZECP in the LDOS.
+As mentioned previously $f_1$ may induce the magnetic moment in the $S$ region, but it can not generate an effect in the $N$ region.

-The dependence of the magnetic moment $M_x$ on the misorientation angle $\theta$ and the temperature $k_BT$ are presented in Figs.~\ref{Fig.7} (a) and \ref{Fig.7} (b), respectively.
-It is possible to find that the exchange field switching between parallel and orthogonal arrangements will lead to switching of $M_x$ from zero to a negative value.
-This illustrates that $M_x$ is proportional to the $x$ component of magnetization in the $F_1$ layer.
-This effect may be used for engineering cryoelectronic devices manipulating the magnetic moment in the superconductor.
-Moreover, there is a large decrease in the magnitude of $M_x$ as the temperature is enhanced.
-Specifically, if the temperature rises high enough $M_x$ will disappear completely.
-This effect demonstrates that the induced magnetic moment is related to the singlet pairs crossing the $S/F_1$ interface but does not arise from the magnetization leakage from $F_1$ layer into $S$ region.
+The dependence of the effective magnetic moment $M^N_x$ inside the $N$ region on the misorientation angle $\theta$ and the temperature $T$ is represented in figures~\ref{Fig.10}.
+It is possible to find that $M^N_x$ turns from zero to a negative value as the two exchange fields switch from parallel to orthogonal polarization, which means that $M^N_x$ is directly related to $x$-component of magnetization in the $F_1$ layer.
+This effect may be used for engineering cryoelectronic devices to manipulate the induced magnetic moment in the $N$ region.
+Moreover, $M^N_x$ decreases rapidly with increasing temperature.
+Particularly, if the temperature rises high enough, $M^N_x$ completely disappears.
+This demonstrates that $M^N_x$ arises from the entangled electron tunnelling into the $N$ region but is not caused by the magnetization leakage from the $F_1$ region into the $N$ region.